 2) A custom website with WordPress

-WordPress now powers almost one third of the worlds websites.
-That’s a fairly significant statistic.
-And the reason is very straightforward.
-Because it’s robust, wildly adaptable and incredibly scalable.
-It’s as suitable for a one-person consultancy website, as it is for a multi-million pound organisation.
+The WordPress platform is robust, completely adaptable, and incredibly scalable.
+It’s as suitable for a one-person consultancy website as it is for a multi-million pound organisation.

 Which would I choose?

 Your business can’t survive without customers, and your customers can’t find you without marketing.
 So you need to get good at it.
-And your website is going to be the cornerstone of all your marketing for your business, so it pays to get it right.
+And your website is going to be the cornerstone of all your marketing for your business, so it pays to get it right, from the start.

-So I would choose WordPress every time.
-Whether I was building my own site, or asking someone else to built it for me, it would be my platform of choice.
-I’ve tried many others, and this is the one that I’ve always come back to.
+If I was building my own site, or asking someone else to build it for me, WordPress would be my platform of choice.
+I’ve tried many others, and this is the one I always come back to.

-Whichever route you decide to go, view the cost of your website build, or your website training as an investment, not as an expense.
+Whether you go the designer route or do it yourself, view the cost of your website build or website training as an investment, not as an expense.

-- Be in business for 6 months before you start building your website.
-No matter which route you decide to take.
+- Be in business for 6 months before you start building your website, no matter which route you decide to take.
 Why?
 Because your business ideas will change.
 No matter how focussed you feel you are right now, your business ideas WILL adapt.
-I see this so often, and have had so many business owners thank me for this tip.
-No matter how strong the urge to build your website, be patient.
+I have had so many business owners thank me for this tip.
+No matter how strong the urge to build your website right away, be patient.
 Work in your new business for 6 months before you build one.
-If you want to buy a domain name and put up a very basic holding page on it, go ahead.
-But before you any time or money on a website, be absolutely clear of how your business is moving forwards.
+If you want to register a domain name and put up a very basic holding page on it, go ahead.
+But before you invest any time or money on a website, get absolutely clear about how your business is moving forward.

 - Use a professionally created logo.
-This may be one that you have paid £5 for, or £500 for.
+This may be one that costs £5 or £500.
 It doesn’t matter.
 But unless you’re a graphic designer, please don’t try to launch your business with a homemade logo.
 I realise that resources are tight when you are starting out, but this is a false economy.
-Using a homemade logo now means that you will have redo all your marketing materials when you realise that your branding is no longer up to scratch.
+Using a homemade logo now means that you will have to redo all your marketing materials when you realise that your branding is no longer up to scratch.
 It’s a big job to go through them all and redo them.
-I promise – you will thank me for this later.
+I promise you will thank me for this later!

 - Acknowledge that a new website alone will not float your business.
 It should be the cornerstone of all your online marketing, but unless you are driving traffic to it through some other channels (eg. social media, networking, recommendations, flyers, promotions, advertising, webinars, podcasts – not all of these by the way, I’m just throwing some ideas at you), your website will become an online sales brochure that no one ever opens.
-So make sure that your traffic strategy is at least being planned out before you get started.
+So plan your traffic strategy before you get started.

 - Make sure you’re clear on your objective for your website BEFORE you embark on this process.
 A web designer SHOULD help you with this, and if they don’t, work with someone else.
 Your website partner of choice needs to understand the importance of the role your website is going to play in your marketing.

 - And finally, let’s not gloss over this – no matter who builds your website for you, there is work involved.
-You will be spending time approving layouts, writing content, gazing at imagery, collecting feedback.
+You will be spending time approving layouts, writing content, curating imagery, and collecting feedback.
 So may sure you carve out space in your diary to make it happen.

-Want A Step-by-Step Process To Plan Out Your Website?
+Want A Step-by-Step Process To Get Your Website Started?